arjonsensal/cpaytest/README.md

    cal.setTime(theDate);
    boolean monday = cal.get(Calendar.DAY_OF_WEEK) == Calendar.MONDAY;
    ```
-4. Now if today is a monday, the script will verify the status and at the same time, also create a new request
+4. Now if today is a monday, the script will verify the status of the most recent withdrawal and at the same time, also create a new request
 5. Done, this should be the main structure steps in verifying a scheduled withdrawal.